-- Say thank you and/or compliment the questioner if they ask a good question. - Remain polite at all times... remember it's not an exam or competition. - Don't focus on language.
-So long as they understand, most people don't care about grammar mistakes. - It may be good to move away from the speaker's podium during question time to get a better connection with the audience. - Don't be afraid of silence.
-If you need time to think of a good answer, take it. - Keep good eye contact.
+- Say thank you and/or compliment the questioner if they ask a good question. - Remain polite at all times... remember it's not an exam or competition. - Practice, but don't focus on language.
+So long as they understand, most of the audience won't focus on minor grammar mistakes. - It may be good to move away from the speaker's podium during question time to get a better connection with the audience. - > Don't be afraid of silence.
+If you need time to think of a good answer, take it. - > Keep good eye contact.
 Don't be afraid to smile naturally. - Mostly, just relax and be yourself.